girishp1983/interleaved-reasoning/README.md

 # How to deal with reasoning blocks?

-If you use official Responses API or Claude Messages API, they make it easy to send back all the reasoning block.
-The API intelligently retains only reasoning blocks for the ongoing turn.
-The moment the next turn begins, reasoning blocks for the previous turn are ignored (you should still send them, as it keeps implementation clean).
+If you use official OpenAI Responses API or Anthropic Messages API, they make it easy to send back all the reasoning block.
+The API intelligently retains only reasoning blocks for the ongoing turn (recall the definition of assistant turn).
+The moment the next turn begins when user sends a new message, reasoning blocks for the previous turn are ignored (you should still send them, as it keeps implementation clean).

 # Impact of extended thinking with interleaved thinking for tool calls?